Frequently Asked Questions

 For forward facing seats ISOfix is safer, because in a crash the seat belt can stretch, causing the seat to move.
 But because of the way that rear facing seats are installed, there is no difference in safety between belted installation and ISOfix, as long as the seat belt installation is done correctly.

 Yes they do.
 Some seats take up more space in the car than others, but it is nearly always possible to find a seat that will fit in your car.
-This picture shows an Axkid Minikid installed in a Mini Cooper.

 The answer to this question is different for everybody.
 The most important thing is that your child uses a rear facing seat for as long as possible and preferably one which has passed the Swedish Plus Test.
 The seat's performance depends on two factors.
 Its compatibility with your car, and correct installation.
 Not every seat fits in every car, and a car seat will only protect your child in an accident if it is correctly fitted and used.
 This is why it is so important to try the seat of your choice in your car before you buy it, and to have it fitted by a trained car seat adviser.